-- At time of diagnosis, macrometastases are present in approximately 15-20% of patients present, but micrometastases (mainly lungs) much more frequently present - Lung is the most frequent site of metastasis
+At the time of diagnosis, macrometastases are present in approximately 15-20 % of patients present, but micrometastases (mainly the lungs) are much more frequently present.

-- · Rarely, skeletal metastases with or without simultaneous lung metastases can occur - Multiple bone metastases may also reflect multifocal osteosarcoma with a poor prognosis
+- The lung is the most frequent site of metastasis. - Rarely, skeletal metastases with or without simultaneous lung metastases can occur. - Multiple bone metastases may also reflect multifocal osteosarcoma with a poor prognosis.